-Doctor Neutron has added a brief description of his two patents on the use of neutron activation analyses in frac height and frac location detection for the fracking industry.
-This technology greatly reduces the environmental impact of nuclear technology on such detection and analyses.
+Doctor Neutron has added a brief description of his two patents on the use of neutron activation analyses in fracheight and frac location detection for the fracking industry.
+These new methods greatly reduce the environmental impact caused by using nuclear technology in this burgeoning field.

 He had previously added a .pdf image of his paper entitled "PORE SIZE, ORIENTATION AND SHAPE; LAMINAE; AND FRACTAL DIMENSION EFFECTS ON THE RESPONSE OF SEVERAL NUCLEAR LOGGING TOOLS".

 This paper was first published in the Proceedings of the 2009 SPWLA Annual Logging Symposium, The Woodlands, Texas, as Paper Y.

 For the laminae examples, small formal effects on formation sigma were observed and much larger effects on neutron porosity.
 Some interesting results are predicted for open hole bulk densities in sand-shale laminae.
 These heterogeneous predictions are based on non-linear mixing of the gamma ray linear attenuation coefficients with the result that gamma transmission n the two media becomes interdependent.

 The insensitivity of a new cased hole bulk density measurement to Montmorillonite laminae intrusion into an oil sand needs further investigation using both the new Transmission Probability Method and Monte Carlo modeling.
 These same methods can also be used to continue study of the impact of pore size, laminae, and fractal dimension on direct measurement of the thermal neutron diffusion coefficient from the Chappell Hill Logging multi-detector pulsed neutron logging tool.

 Periodically this site will present fresh new examples with

 LVPM concerning the impact of pore size and laminae properties

 on bulk density, Pe, dual-spaced neutron porosity, thermal